 After Shadowland, Matt hits the road to discover what he had lost.
 While in New Mexico, Matt saves a small town from corruption.
 This helps Matt realize that he cannot deny the hero that he is, so he returns to Hell's Kitchen as Daredevil.
 The events of Shadowland make it difficult for Mr. Murdock to practice law, so he come up with a solution.
 Rather then defend his clients personally he is training them to defend themselves.
 As his "self-help" cases build, Matt was approached by a young blind associate that was fired from his position without any notification and apparently under "racist" issues.
 However, when Matt took on the case, they were both soon targeted by train assassins.
 Matt eventually learned that his client had over heard a Latverian consult that was part of a large criminal organization in the Midas Corporation between AIM, HYDRA, Zodiac, Black Spectre and the Secret Empire.
 The Midas Corp had created a huge unhackable data drive with all five terrorist groups history, contacts, etc. that was stored on a piece of a former Fantastic Four logo piece.
 Daredevil was able to steal it and blackmail the group into figuring out who would go after him first, making him the "most dangerous man alive".

 Not long after, Matt became involved with the Black Cat who was hired by the Black Spectre to steal back the Omega Drive, but instead the Black Cat warned Matt of the criminal organization was following Matt on a regular basis.
 Before Matt could deal with the Black Spectre, the Mole Man had his people steal several caskets from his father's grave yard, including Matt's father's casket.
 Heading to the underworld, Daredevil discovered that the Mole Man was seeking the body of a former lover of his that he wanted to have a few final moments with to tell her how he truly felt about her.
 Outraged, Daredevil beat the Mole Man and then took several diamonds from the crystal caves in his lair to atone for the disturbed graves that the Mole Man had destroyed.
 During a short period Daredevil is being imprisoned in Latveria because of crimes against the state.
 Foggy Nelson declares Matt crazy and excludes him from the company after finding the remains of Jack Murdock in his desk. later on, Daredevil faces a foe calling himself Coyote.
 By using the Spot's powers of teleportation, he smuggles weapons and humans.
 It is revealed that he was working for an unknown individual, the same person that have been messing with Daredevil from the start of the series.

 Powers & Abilities

-Although blind, the Daredevil's remaining four senses function with high levels of superhuman accuracy and sensitivity, giving him abilities far beyond the limits of a sighted person.
+Although blind, Daredevil's remaining four senses function with high levels of superhuman accuracy and sensitivity, giving him abilities far beyond the limits of a sighted person.

 - Radar Sense - Daredevil's heightened senses allow him to "see" what's around him.
 His radar sense is similar to echolocation.

-- Super Hearing - Daredevil's hearing functions so well he can hear a person's heartbeat at a distance of over twenty feet, or people whispering on the other side of a standard soundproofed wall.
+- Super Hearing - Daredevil's hearing functions so well he can hear a person's heartbeat at a distance of over twenty feet, or people whispering on the other side of a standard soundproof wall.

 - Super Touch - Daredevil's sense of touch is so acute that his fingers can feel the ink on a page allowing him to read by touch.
 He can also feel minute temperature and pressure changes, including body heat from people standing nearby.